Extended molt phenology models improve inferences about molt duration and timing: Molt model likelihoods

-Type 3 data consist of observations of actively moulting birds only, and a sufficiently linear moult index \(y\) (e.g.~percent feather mass grown) is known for each individual.
+} Type 3 data consist of observations of actively molting individuals only, and a sufficiently linear molt index \(y\) (e.g.~percent feather mass grown) is known for each individual.
 The likelihood of these observations is

 \hypertarget{type-4}{